 Driverless Operation: Once programmed the XK-3 Pedal does not require driver software.
-This means that a pedal can be programmed on one system and then attached to a second system with no need for software.
+This means that a pedal can be programmed using software installed on one system and then attached to a second system for software-free operation.

 Programmable Keys or Mouse Actions: The XK-3 Triple Action Foot Pedals can be custom programmed to perform virtually any combination of mouse or keyboard actions, including even complex multi-key macros.
 Note: It is not possible to program a drag lock toggle with the footswitch (i.e. the footswitch must be held down in the same way you hold down your left mouse button to highlight and perform drag and drop operations)

 Images (Click on any thumbnail to view larger image)

 Macintosh OS X notes: OS X doesn’t support middle mouse button without using a third party driver such as that found at www.usboverdrive.com.
 Also, modifier actions from one USB device cannot modify the input of a second USB device due to limitations designed into the Apple operating system (ie Shift, Control, Command, or Option keystrokes programmed into the foot pedal cannot modify the input of a separate USB keyboard or mouse.
 However, a key sequence like ‘Cmd-W’ or ‘Cmd-Shift-left arrow’ will work on a Macintosh if the entire sequence of keystrokes has been programmed into the foot pedal).

 Power Source: USB port, nominal voltage = 5 VDC